dixslyf/topic-modeling-of-tweets-on-chatgpt/report/report.typ

 Several hyperparameters were tuned using a grid search:
 (a) number of neighbours for UMAP,
-(b) number of resulting components for UMAP,
+(b) number of resulting components for UMAP, and
-(c) minimum cluster size for HDBSCAN, and
+(c) minimum cluster size for HDBSCAN.
-(d) target number of topics to reduce to for BERTopic.
-These hyperparameters have the most impact on the resulting topics in terms of coherence and size.
+Since it is difficult to "guess" the number of topics, these hyperparameters were specifically chosen as they have the most impact on the resulting topics in terms of coherence and size.
 Each hyperparameter set was evaluated using a mixture of objective evaluation,